eosrio/bp-info-standard/README.md

 ### Overriding jsons for specific chains

-You can ovveride properties of the base `bp.json` file by creating a chain specific json file next to your base.
+You can override properties of the base `bp.json` file by creating a chain specific json file next to your base.

 ```
 --/